DUNE-DAQ/dbe/docs/dbe.md

  The main window below the toolbar is initially split into 3 main parts, the `Class View` (1), the `Table View` (2) and the `Info Tabs` (3).
 The `Class View` and the `Info Tabs` can be undocked and moved out of the main window.
+Each of the views can also be enabled or disabled from the `View` menu.

 The `Info Tabs` cosists of 3 tabs, the `File View`, the `Undo` control and the `Commits log`.

+## The `Info Tabs`

 ### The `File View` tab